Frequent Asked Questions

 Our 21st-century students use laptops, iPads, smart boards, Osmos, and a wide variety of apps to explore, connect and create.
 The set of technology benchmarks for each grade builds on the skills learned the previous year.

-Kindergarten through fourth graders have a class set of iPads in their classrooms.
-Students in grades 5 through 8 have individually assigned iPads with keyboards attached.
+Kindergarten through 4th graders have a class set of iPads in their classrooms.
+Students in grades 5th through 8th grade have individually assigned iPads with keyboards attached.

 We do have a laptop cart with 30 laptops that are available for the teachers to check out as needed.